co0lc0der/simple-query-builder-php/README.md

 [![GitHub license](https://img.shields.io/github/license/co0lc0der/simple-query-builder-php?style=flat-square)](https://github.com/co0lc0der/simple-query-builder-php/blob/main/LICENSE.md)
 ![Packagist PHP Version Support](https://img.shields.io/packagist/php-v/co0lc0der/simple-query-builder?color=8993be&style=flat-square)

 This is a small easy-to-use PHP component for working with a database by PDO.
 It provides some public methods to compose SQL queries and manipulate data.
 Each SQL query is prepared and safe.
 PDO (see `Connection` class) fetches data to _arrays_ by default.
-See `example/example.php` for examples.
 At present time the component supports MySQL and SQLite (file or memory).

 **PAY ATTENTION! v0.2 and v0.3+ are incompatible.**